Recovery

 Storage Tips

 • Never re-freeze a reconstituted vial.
-Discard if left at room temperature for more than 4 hours.
+If it sat out at room temp for more than 4 hours, toss it.

 Side Effects & Considerations